UCB-MIDS/w241/prep_live_session/README.md

 Note: While you are preparing for this live session, it would be an excellent time for you to be thinking about Problem Set \#3.
 By the end of this class, you should be able to answer all of the questions on the problem set.

-## Reading Montgomery

-This is a nice article that both demonstrates treatment effects using the language that we have built in this course, and also the issues that exist when conditioning on ``bad controls.''
--  Section 1: Introduces the problem
--  Section 2: Can be skipped -- it just decribes how prevalent conditioning on post-treatment controls (i.e. bad controls) happens in political science
--  Section 3: Ensure that you can map how we move from the causal notation into the notation of the causal graph in Figures 1 and 2.
-Do you find this notation useful?
-Additionally, how does dropping observations based on post-treatment measured variables "ruin" the randomization?
-Can you follow along with the method of argument in section 3.4?
-Here, the authors are generating simulated data that has *no* treatment effect (on Y) but does have a treatment effect on the bad-control.
-How does this show the dangers of bad controls?
--  Section 4: These are instructive examples of when people make a mistake and condition on post-treatment variables (the first example by Dickson, Gordon and Huber (2015)); and do NOT make the mistake (our very own Broockman and Butler (2015)).

 ## Practicing regression with the Colin/José example from FE (p.
 304-307)

 Note that equation \[9.16\] only gives estimated coefficients, and lacks estimates of those coefficients’ standard errors.
 Let’s fix this by doing the regression ourselves.